pengfei99/Onyxia-Demos/README.md

 #### Spark on gpu

-To run spark on gpu, the docker image requires special dependencies.
+To run spark on gpu, it requires special dependencies.
 So we need to launch a special service called **Rapidsai**.
 The work directory is **rapidsai/work**, You need to clone your notebook there.

 - [spark_on_gpu.ipynb](Spark/spark_on_gpu.ipynb): A notebook that illustrate how to use gpu to do calculations.